Polar Bear Hunts – Spring and Late Summer

 Partnering with the Inuit

-Hunting polar bear in the Arctic is a privilege that so few outdoorsman will ever have the chance of experiencing.
+A Polar Bear adventure in Canada’s Arctic is an unparalleled Cultural Experience and Incredible Adventure.
 All of our guides and guide helpers are Inuit and are very experienced on the land.

 The Truth about Arctic Polar Bears